Eczema Outreach Support works with researchers across the UK and beyond.

 RAPID Eczema Trials

-Join a team of members of the public working with researchers to design and run clinical trials that answer questions that people have about living with eczema.
+Join a team of members of the public and researchers to design and run clinical trials that answer questions that people have about living with eczema.

 If you have eczema or your child does, then find out more at rapideczematrials.org.